-These Terms and Conditions are the standard terms for the provision of services by Northern Bear Marketing Consultancy Ltd, a Private Limited Company registered in England under number 104 041 36, whose registered address is Suite 4, Trinity House, 33a Market Street, Lichfield, Staffordshire, WS13 6LA
+These Terms and Conditions are the standard terms for the provision of services by Northern Bear Marketing Consultancy Ltd, a Private Limited Company registered in England under number 104 041 36, whose registered address is Charter House, Sandford Street, Lichfield, Staffordshire, WS13 6QA

 Where these Terms use words in their singular form, they shall also be read to include the plural form of the word and vice versa.
 Where these Conditions use words, which denote a particular gender, they shall be also read to include all genders and vice versa.

 The headings in this document are inserted for convenience only and shall not affect the construction or interpretation of these Terms

 1.1 In these Terms and Conditions, unless the context otherwise requires, the following expressions have the following meanings:

 ‘Business Day’ means any day other than a Saturday, Sunday or bank holiday;

 ‘Contract’ means the contract between the Company and the Client for the supply of Services governed by these Terms and the Order;

 ‘Client’ means the individual or business entity who purchases Services from the Company and whose details are set out in the order;